 I am not a professional artist, but a trained one.
-I began taking art lessons when I was six years old, and continued training till I was sixteen.
-By then I mastered using all types of media — pencil sketches, crayons and pastels, water colour, mixed media (water colour + pastels, water colour + pencil/pen), acrylic and oil paint.
+I began taking art lessons when I was six years old and continued training till I was sixteen.
+By then I mastered using all types of media — pencil sketches, crayons and pastels, watercolour, mixed media (watercolour + pastels, watercolour + pencil/pen), acrylic and oil paint.
 I had to discontinue formal training after sixteen as I became super busy with higher studies, but did not get disconnected with my first love — though the frequency with which I picked up pencils and paintbrushes became few and far between.

 Discovering digital art

-Don’t get me wrong — I knew that digital art existed, but in my mind it only existed as a professional medium, for use in advertisements and similar purposes.
+Don’t get me wrong — I knew that digital art existed, but in my mind, it only existed as a professional medium, for use in advertisements and similar purposes.
 The notion that digital art can also be popular as a hobby came much later in life when I started using a personal computer.
-Downloading attractive desktop wallpapers was a craze back then (even with snail-paced dial-up connections), which is how I discovered great pieces of digital paintings and promptly downloaded them for displaying in my desktop.
+Downloading attractive desktop wallpapers was a craze back then (even with snail-paced dial-up connections), which is how I discovered great pieces of digital paintings and promptly downloaded them for displaying on my desktop.
 A few years later, when I was studying masters, I was able to utilize the high-speed internet connection of my institute to explore the world.
 This is the time when I came around this amazing website called “DeviantArt”, and suddenly the frog found itself outside of its tiny well.
 I started going through works of amateurs and professionals, and started admiring their compositions and techniques.
 From the immaculate emulation of brushstrokes to the endless possibilities of using the plethora of available tools — everything pushed me to take a leap towards digital art.

 The conundrum of choices

 I wanted to begin quickly, and in the process made the mistake of looking at YouTube for guidance.
 Tutorials are good for learning techniques and getting inspiration, but should never be recommended when making choices.